kythe/kythe/kythe/web/site/examples.md

 ## Extracting projects built with `make`

-Projects built with make can be extracted by substituting the C/C++ compiler with Kythe's cxx_extractor binary.
+Projects built with make can be extracted by substituting the C/C++ compiler with a wrapper script that invokes both Kythe's cxx_extractor binary and the actual C/C++ compiler.

 Given a simple example project: